 It is also somewhat common knowledge that you may be required to install an ignition interlock device on your car, paid for out-of-pocket, as a result of a DUI conviction.
-While these are probably the most well-known consequences of a DUI conviction, there are other less commonly known collateral consequences that naturally flow from a DUI conviction’s interaction with other Florida Statutes.
+But while these are probably the most well-known consequences of a DUI conviction, there are other, less commonly known, collateral consequences that naturally flow from a DUI conviction’s interaction with other Florida Statutes.

 For example, for the purposes of Florida Statute § 790.23, prohibiting convicted felons from possessing firearms, a conviction means an adjudication of guilt.
 Although an ordinary DUI charge is not a felony, this is just one example of why a withhold of adjudication is preferable to an adjudication of guilt.

 Another often overlooked consequence of a DUI conviction is the financial responsibility requirement.
 Under Florida Statute § 324.023, anyone convicted of driving under the influence after October 1, 2017, must provide proof of bodily injury liability insurance with the following limits:

 Insurance companies make money by assessing the risk presented by each insured driver and adjusting the rate in accordance with that driver’s risk.
 Requiring this level of liability insurance as a result of a DUI puts you in the high-risk category in the eyes of insurance companies, and as such, your rates will significantly increase.

 All criminal convictions are serious, but a DUI conviction in particular can have consequences and implications that will affect your life for years to come.
-It is essential that anyone facing a DUI charge to seek counsel from an experienced criminal defense attorney who can navigate this legal minefield.
+It is essential that anyone facing a DUI charge seeks counsel from an experienced criminal defense attorney who can navigate this legal minefield.
 If you or a loved one has been accused of driving under the influence, or any other crime, please do not hesitate to contact our firm to see how we can assist you.